Get Prepared: 60 Second Emergency Tips

 EP Week helps Canadians take action to protect themselves and their families during emergencies.
 Together with community leaders, first responders, all levels of government and non-government organizations, we can build a more resilient and safer Canada.

-- Emergency preparedness week toolkit from BePrepared.ca
+- Refer to additional tools from the emergency preparedness week toolkit from BePrepared.ca

 Raise awareness about being prepared for disaster – take the #PrepareYourSelfie challenge!

 The #PrepareYourSelfie challenge uses social media to help you become better prepared.
 You can share each step you take with others through the #PrepareYourSelfie hashtag.